 Personal computers can be used to conduct University research, if your research grant/contract allows (please contact the Division of Sponsored Programs if you are unsure) and with IRB approval if gathering human subjects data.
 This guidance provides recommendations and requirements on how to securely collect, analyze, and store research data using a personal computer, but you must consult with your local IT contact to confirm everything has been implemented appropriately before using your personal computer for research.
-All research data collected at the University of Iowa is owned by the institution and therefore, all researchers must abide by the UI Research Data Policy.
+All research data collected at the University of Iowa is owned by the institution and therefore, all researchers must abide by UI policies and procedures.

 Desktop Security Recommendations and Antivirus Software

 The only way to protect yourself from the numerous destructive computer viruses that are continually circulating is to make sure your system has current antivirus software and up to data virus definitions installed.
 Please contact ITS or your departmental IT staff for more guidance.
 If you’re working with Restricted or Critical data, you must ensure that your computer is running with the most recent security software at all times.
 Also, always connect to the UI VPN when working with research data.

 - IT Security Office recommendations on how to secure endpoints

 - Working from home guidance